willstepp/writings/hunger/hunger-notes.md

+Next to the lake he weeps.
+Not from sadness.
+Nor from happiness.
+From the burden of it.
+Unspoken and perhaps unconscious to him it weighed on his heart.
+The tears helped.

+Tye (chief of war) to Mika: 'Leave it.
+Just stop.
+Nothing will come of it.
+Help us.'

+(THIS NEEDS IN THE STORY) It was a blessing to be able to do for others.
+Not a burden as so many thought.
+This he knew.
+As a boy he had not known this.
+But he was no longer a boy and he knew.

+(THIS NEEDS IN THE STORY) Come back to me again.
+Do not die out in my heart.
+I need your strength.

 THOUGHTS ON LISTENING TO HUNGER:

 The story's pace is good.
 The descriptions and action are unfocused at times and should